syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Activate-a-Worksheet.md

 If there are more worksheets in a workbook, certain worksheets should be active while opening the workbook in Microsoft Excel.

-The following code shows how to activate a worksheet in workbook containing 3 worksheets with Interop and XlsIO for .NET.
+The following code shows how to activate a worksheet in workbook containing three worksheets with Interop and XlsIO for .NET.

 ## Interop